onsi/ginkgo/docs/index.md

 - Programmatic filters always apply and result in a non-zero exit code.
 Any additional CLI filters only apply to the subset of specs selected by the programmatic filters.
 - When multiple CLI filters (`--label-filter`, `--focus-file/--skip-file`, `--focus/--skip`) are provided they are all ANDed together.
 The spec must satisfy the label filter query **and** any location-based filters **and** any description based filters.

+If you have a large test suite and would like to avoid printing out all the `S` skip delimiters you can run with `--silence-skips` to suppress them.

 #### Avoiding filtering out all tests

 Especially for CI it is useful to fail when all tests were filtered out by accident (either via skip or typo in label filter).